danpatha/EDP_Capstone/Readme.md

 # Shop Til You Drop EDP Capstone
-Welcome to The Sock Exchange - your one-stop-shop for reuniting lost soles!
+Welcome to The Sports Supply - your one-stop-shop for reuniting outdoor sporting goods!
-Ever find yourself socked with a lonely leftie, or perhaps a solitary rightie, pining for its partner?
-Fear not, for The Sock Exchange is here to save the day (and your feet) from mismatched misery.
-Our innovative platform is dedicated to the noble cause of re-pairing the unpaired, ensuring that every sock finds its soulmate.
+Ever find yourself at home with no desire to be there, or perhaps an inkling to be outside, pining to use your outdoor voice?
+Fear not, for The Sports Supply is here to save the day (and your mood) from mismatched misery.